sscok/ancient-methylation/README.md

 In addition to deamination, the columns include information about the library (tissue, sex, subsistence, lab, and gene).

+This dataset is referred to as "Full data for linear mixed models" in the article.
 See the example file (replicated-dataset-preview).

 ### Generating downsampled (normalized) datasets and merging